alexcrichton/rfcs/text/0000-macros-1.1.md

 ### Defining a macro

-A new crate type will be added to the compiler, `rustc-macro`, indicating a crate that's compiled as a procedural macro.
-Like the executable, staticlib, and cdylib crate types the `rustc-macro` crate type is intended to be a final product.
-What it *actually* produces is not specified, but if a `-L` path is provided to it then the compiler will recognize the output artifacts as a macro and it can be loaded for a program.

-Unlike today, however, there will not be a "registrar" function, but rather a number of functions which act as token stream tranformers to implement macro functionality.
+A new crate type will be added to the compiler, `rustc-macro` (described below), indicating a crate that's compiled as a procedural macro.
+There will not be a "registrar" function in this crate type (like there is today), but rather a number of functions which act as token stream transformers to implement macro functionality.

-Putting this together, a macro crate might look like:
+A macro crate might look like:

 ```rust
 #![crate_type = "rustc-macro"]